 - Submit a letter of recommendation from a professor

 An average of 10 applicants were selected each year.
 After STEPS received a state contract, the number of participants per year was increased to 15 in 2018-19 and the number of applicants was 21 for the 2019-20 cohort.
-Once accepted into the STEPS program, participants attend 12 in-person meetings, take an online Medical College Admission Test (MCAT) preparatory course, and receive:
+Once accepted into the STEPS program, participants attend about 6 in-person meetings, take an online Medical College Admission Test (MCAT) preparatory course, and receive: